 When is the Red Dead Redemption 2 release date?

-However, Rockstar has since announced that the game's upcoming release has been pushed back from Autumn 2017 to Spring 2018.
-Rockstar explained that, since Red Dead Redemption 2 is the first game build solely for the current generation of consoles, "some extra time is necessary to ensure that we can deliver the best experience."
+However, Rockstar then announced that the game's upcoming release has been pushed back from Autumn 2017 to Spring 2018.
+Rockstar explained that, since Red Dead Redemption 2 is the first game built solely for the current generation of consoles, "some extra time is necessary to ensure that we can deliver the best experience."

 So far Red Dead Redemption 2 has only been confirmed for PS4 and Xbox One consoles but there are plenty of gamers out there pleading for it to come to PC.

 Although the original Red Dead Redemption wasn't available on PC, an online petition is calling for the sequel to be launched on Windows.
 It has just over 63,000 signatures at the time of writing, just 12 thousand short of the target.

 The message to Rockstar Games reads "The PC gaming community requests you to consider releasing Red Dead Redemption 2 on PC platform.
 We have always supported you and loved your marvellous [sic] games over the years.
 Please do not deprive us of enjoying your beautiful games, as you did with Red Dead Redemption (2010).
 This will be an injustice to your fans if you do not bring Red Dead Redemption 2 on PC this time."